 His experience and track record, set out below, as a leading finance and corporate lawyer, successful entrepreneur and investor, reputable corporate leader and public service champion, and dedicated law professor coupled with his strong practical and academic grounding throughout his career has made Chong Huat the trusted go-to expert for regulatory issues, complex financing (corporate finance and project finance) transactions, deals structuring, funding and matching, corporate governance and board matters, and reputational management matters for corporate leaders and major corporates in the region and internationally.

 Chong Huat was involved in the drafting of the initial SIMEX and SGX rules, and is a regular contributor to roundtables and consultation papers initiated by the regulatory authorities and agencies in Singapore.
-He is currently the deputy chairman of the SGX disciplinary committee and was a member of the first corporate governance council set up by the Monetary Authority of Singapore.
+He is currently the deputy chairman of the SGX disciplinary committee and a member of the SGX Appeals Committee.
+He was a member of the first corporate governance council set up by the Monetary Authority of Singapore.
 Chong Huat led the regulatory applications, formation and operational set up of numerous leading financial institutions including the Investment Company of the People’s Republic of Singapore, a subsidiary of the People’s Bank of China.

 Chong Huat is a Fellow with the Singapore Institute of Director and Hong Kong Institute of Directors.
 He has been appointed on the boards as non-executive chairman, and independent director of listed companies in Singapore and Hong Kong.
 He also co-founded RHT group of companies which is the leading professional services group in Asia.
 Over the years he has successfully invested in start-ups, SMEs and listed companies.
 Notably, he is knowledgeable and passionate in blockchain, distributed ledger and related technologies, and cryptocurrencies having invested into 2 exchanges which apply the DLT technology.